VisheshVadhera/PlacementApp/README.md

 * MVP with Clean Architecture.
 * Dependency Injection.
 * Unit Tests: Written with JUnit & Mockito.
 Tests the Presenters, UseCases and the Repositories in isolation.
 Find them in the [`src/test`](/app/src/test) directory.
-* Functional UI Tests: Written with the help of Espresso & Mocked Retrofit Service classes, they are intended to test that the app works as expected from the user's point of view.
+* Functional UI Tests: Written with the help of Espresso & Stubbed Retrofit Service classes, they are intended to test that the app works as expected from the user's point of view.
 Find them in the [`src/androidTest`](/app/src/androidTest) directory.
 * Password less email login using Facebook AccountKit.
 * And lots more!